 Board of Directors

 Danny Porter, MSW, LICSW, President, has over 20 years of experience working with children, adolescents, and their families in public, residential, hospital, and day treatment programs.
-He is currently the Lead School Social Worker for Northeast Metro Intermediate School District 916 on special assignment to incorporate mental health initiatives district-wide, provide supervision, direction, and support for over 30 social workers and has oversight and supervision of the Internship program that provides up to 12 internships for students.
-Additionally, Dan provides Clinical Supervision to Social Workers for the Profession Matrix, where he has worked for over four years.
-He currently provides supervision to 13 social workers working in a variety of settings thru group and individual supervision.
+He is currently a District School Social Worker for Northeast Metro Intermediate School District 916 on special assignment to incorporate mental health initiatives district-wide, along with community partnership and grant initiatives.
+Additionally, Dan provides Group and Individual Clinical Supervision to Social Workers for the Profession Matrix.
 He received his B.A. in Social Work and Sociology, his Masters in Clinical Social Work, and has a Director of Special Education License.
 Porter serves on the Board of Directors for (MSSWA) Minnesota School Social Workers Association.
 He has presented at numerous conferences throughout Minnesota on topics such as: Supervision and ethics, strategies for supporting youth, promoting self-esteem, and school-based social skills programs.
-He was an examination item writer for Association of Social Work Boards (ASWB) and he has been published multiple times doing book reviews in the School Social Work Journal.
+He was an examination item writer for Association of Social Work Boards (ASWB) and he has been published multiple times in the School Social Work Journal.
 Porter was named Minnesota School Social Worker of the year in 2012.
 Dan and his husband Tony are adoptive parents of two amazing boys with special needs.

-John D Pace, CRCM, Treasurer, is the parent of an adopted son with several mental health diagnoses, including (ARND) Alcohol-Related Neurodevelopmental Disorder.
+John D Pace, CRCM, Vice President and Treasurer, is the parent of an adopted son with several mental health diagnoses, including (ARND) Alcohol-Related Neurodevelopmental Disorder.
 John, along with his wife Brenda, has raised their son since taking him home from the hospital the day after he was born.
 John earned a Bachelor’s of Science in General Business from St. Cloud State University.
-He is currently an internal auditor with U.S. Bank.
+He is currently an Audit Manager with USAA.
 John hopes to use the experiences of his wife and himself to provide valuable insight on the Board and to advocate for other parents and caregivers like him.